learn-co-curriculum/bash-tutorial/README.md

 When you open a terminal, you're basically within your file system, or in a directory, just like you are when you open a Finder window or an Explorer window.

+If you're using Nitrous, the command line is the area at the bottom of the the screen, underneath the text editor and navigation bar.

 ## Navigation

 Open up command prompt or terminal.
 Type in: `pwd` and hit return.